 Consider this: before college, I found myself constantly being pushed into leadership positions.
 In school, the teacher would pick me to lead the group.
 Hanging out with my friends, I would be in charge of choosing what we did and making it happen.
 And you know what?
 I hated it.
 With a passion.
 When you’re in charge, you are divided from everyone else by the burden of responsibility, and I just wanted to hang with everyone else; carefree and ignorant of the machinations going on behind the scenes that made the world work as it did.

-In college I had a defining moment wherein I decided to just go with the whole ‘leader’ thing and see how it went.
+In college I had a defining moment in which I decided to just go with the whole ‘leader’ thing and see how it went.
 This decision was spurred by the results of the Meyers-Briggs test I had recently taken in one of my classes, which classified me as a strong ENTJ personality type (defined roughly as ‘The Executive’ or ‘The Born Leader’).
 And you know what?
 It made all the difference in the world.
 The feeling was a lot like when I removed caffeine and fast food from my diet at the tail-end of high school: I had no idea how bad I was feeling until I made the change and felt a whole lot better.

 This is just one example, of course, and a lot of the benefit actually comes from knowing why people respond to you in a certain way and how you can change that response if you care to.